vensarip/azure-content/articles/hyper-v-recovery-manager-capacity-planner.md

 3. You would need to run the capacity planner tool once per standalone server Group and once for each cluster.
 4. Enable Remote access to WMI on all primary hosts and clusters.
-    Ensure that the right set of firewall rules (**netsh firewall set service RemoteAdmin enable**) and user permissions are set.
+    Ensure that the right set of firewall rules and user permissions are set.

+		netsh firewall set service RemoteAdmin enable

 5. Enable Performance monitoring on Primary hosts.